shengkai866/recipes-rate/README.md

 |2 |306168|       40|       6|             9|   Normal Energy|             5.0|             less|
 |3 |286009|      120|       7|             7| Too Much Energy|             5.0|             less|
 |4 |475785|       90|      17|            13|   Normal Energy|             5.0|           normal|

+### Univariate Analysis
+The following graph is the distribution of the Average Rate, as the graph shown that the distribution is a right-skewed graph, which means the average rate for most of recipes is stayed in the range between 4.5 and 5.0.

+<iframe src="plot/The_distribution_of_Average_Rating.html" width=800 height=600 frameBorder=0></iframe>